forbegos/E-Commerce-Backend/README.md

 ## Description

 This project was built Understand CRUD requests using Sequelize and MySQL.
-This projects solves the problem of allows to create a mock e-commerce MySQL database and test CRUD requests using Sequelize libraries via the Insomnia application.
+This projects allows the creation of a mock e-commerce MySQL database to test CRUD requests using Sequelize libraries via the Insomnia application.

 During the development of this project, one of the things I learned was how to create CRUD routes, connect to a database and execute requests against that database.
 Another concept learned in this project was the concept of table associations in databases.

 ## Table of Contents